-A statement of owner’s equity is a report detailing changes in company equity over a specific accounting period or the total value of assets held by the company after deducting all liabilities.
+A statement of owner’s equity is a financial report that details changes in company equity over a specific accounting period and the total value of assets held by the company after deducting all liabilities.

 Generally speaking, owner’s equity is calculated by subtracting net loss and withdrawals from net income and capital contributions.
 When profits outweigh losses, the owner’s equity will be positive; when losses outweigh profits, the owner’s equity will be negative.

 Owner’s equity statements are primarily used by privately held businesses, most commonly sole proprietorships or LLCs.
-Publicly traded corporations, on the other hand, will typically need to prepare a stockholder’s equity or shareholder’s equity statement, a more complex financial statement that factors in components such as stock distributions and dividend payments.
+Publicly traded corporations, on the other hand, will typically need to prepare a stockholder’s equity or shareholder’s equity statement, which reflects contributed capital and is a more complex financial statement that factors in components such as stock distributions and dividend payments.

 Why would a business need a statement of owner’s equity?

 Naturally, having insight into a business’s performance will be important to existing and potential lenders and investors.
 When a company takes a loss, the statement of owner’s equity serves to illustrate the cause of the loss, and helps investors determine if they can expect more losses in the future; when a company turns a profit, the statement reveals the cause of the profit and helps investors determine if that growth will be sustainable in the long term.

 For business owners, an owner’s equity statement can be an effective tool to understand changes in a company’s net worth and inform future decision-making.
 For example, if a business experiences a net loss, understanding when, where, and how those losses occurred can help to reveal what adjustments need to be made to reduce liabilities over the next accounting period.

 Four key components to a statement of owner’s equity